zhufuyi/sponge_doc/en/web-development-protobuf.md

 Please refer to the section on <a href="/web-development-protobuf?id=%f0%9f%94%b9manually-adding-custom-api-interfaces" target="_blank">Manually Adding Custom API interfaces</a>.

-> [!tip] When writing specific logic code in the API interface template code, if it involves data operations, such as the need to manually write `model` and `dao` code, be sure to do so.
+> [!tip] When writing business logic code in api interface template code, if it involves manipulating data, you need to manually write `model`, `dao` and other code.

 > [!tip] In manually added custom API interfaces, you may need to use caching, such as generating tokens.
 For string-type cache code like this, you can generate it directly and don't need to write it manually.
 Click to view <a href="/public-doc?id=%f0%9f%94%b9generating-and-using-cache-code" target="_blank">Generating and Using Cache Code</a> instructions.